Safety Not Guaranteed: Plot

 Meanwhile, Jeff tracks down Liz, a fling from his teenage years.
-Although she is not as attractive as he recalls, they reconnect and sleep together.
+Although she is not as attractive as he had recalled, they reconnect and sleep together.
 He asks her to come back with him to Seattle, but she believes this is just another fling for him, so she refuses.
 Upset by her rejection, Jeff takes Arnau out on the town and they pick up some young women.
 Jeff tells Arnau to not waste his youth and convinces him to spend the night with one of the women.

 The next morning, Jeff receives a phone call from Bridget, who has been following up the team's notes on the story.
 She informs Jeff that Belinda is still alive and lives an hour away from where they are.
-During an interview, Darius learns Belinda was only friends with Kenneth and Kenneth actually was the one who drove into her then-boyfriend's house, yet no one was injured.
+During an interview, Darius learns that Belinda was only friends with Kenneth, and that Kenneth was actually the one who had driven into her then-boyfriend's house, and that nevertheless no one had been injured.
 After the interview, Darius is questioned by two government agents who have been following Kenneth and believe that he may be a spy because of his communication with government scientists.
 They know Kenneth has been breaking into labs and stealing equipment.

-Darius returns to Kenneth's house to confront him, but Kenneth rationalizes Belinda is now alive because his time travel mission succeeded.
+Darius returns to Kenneth's house to confront him, but Kenneth rationalizes that the reason Belinda is now alive is that his time travel mission succeeded.
 Jeff runs in to warn them that the government agents are also on the property.
 Kenneth panics and runs into the woods.
 Darius follows Kenneth, who has boarded his time machine, which has been integrated into a small boat on the lake.
-Darius apologizes for lying to Kenneth, tells him everything else they shared was real, and joins him on the boat.
+Darius apologizes for lying to Kenneth, tells him that everything else they shared was real, and joins him on the boat.
 Kenneth tells Darius that his mission is now only to go back for her.
 Jeff, Arnau, and the agents watch as Kenneth and Darius activate the time machine and vanish.
 A filmed interview, presumably from earlier, shows Kenneth explaining why he chose to enlist a partner for his time travels.